Von Wobeser y Sierra SC

 Alongside Alston & Bird, it is representing a US tile manufacturer in a NAFTA claim against Mexico over an alleged denial of justice, after a local court enjoined it from pursuing a Houston-seated ICC arbitration against its Mexican joint venture partner.

-Offering excellence and integrity, Von Wobeser y Sierra, S.C. (“VWyS”) is a full service law firm founded in 1986.
+Von Wobeser y Sierra, S.C. (“VWyS”) is a top-tier full service law firm founded in 1986, with excellence, integrity, commitment, agility, and diversity as core values.

 In the arbitration field, law firm ranking agencies confirm that VWyS is the leading firm for dispute resolution services in Mexico and one of the most prominent in the field in the Latin American region.
 VWyS is the only firm in Mexico ranked by Global Arbitration Review among the best 100 law firms worldwide and Chambers & Partners as well as Legal 500 have ranked its dispute resolution team in the top tier.